+SECTION VII.
 OKLAHOMA AIR POLLUTION CONTROL RULES

-OAC 252:100-1 (General Provisions) [Applicable] Subchapter 1 includes definitions but there are no regulatory requirements.
+OAC 252:100-1 (General Provisions)

+Subchapter 1 includes definitions but there are no regulatory requirements.

-OAC 252:100-2 (Incorporation by Reference) [Applicable] This subchapter incorporates by reference applicable provisions of Title 40 of the Code of Federal Regulations listed in OAC 252:100, Appendix Q. These requirements are addressed in the "Federal Regulations" section.
+OAC 252:100-2 (Incorporation by Reference)

+This subchapter incorporates by reference applicable provisions of Title 40 of the Code of Federal Regulations listed in OAC 252:100, Appendix Q. These requirements are addressed in the "Federal Regulations" section.

-OAC 252:100-3 (Air Quality Standards and Increments) [Applicable] Subchapter 3 enumerates the primary and secondary ambient air quality standards and the significant deterioration increments.
+OAC 252:100-3 (Air Quality Standards and Increments)

+Subchapter 3 enumerates the primary and secondary ambient air quality standards and the significant deterioration increments.
 At this time, all of Oklahoma is in "attainment" of these standards.

 OAC 252:100-5 (Registration, Emissions Inventory and Annual Operating Fees) [Applicable] Subchapter 5 requires sources of air contaminants to register with Air Quality, file emission inventories annually, and pay annual operating fees based upon total annual emissions of regulated pollutants.
-Emission inventories were submitted and fees paid for previous years as required.
+As part of the Ardmore Refinery, the Pump Station is subject to this requirement.
+An emission inventory was submitted and fees paid for previous years as required.

-OAC 252:100-8 (Permits for Part 70 Source)
+OAC 252:100-8 (Permits for Part 70 Sources)

-This facility meets the definition of a major source since it has the potential to emit regulated pollutants in excess of 100 TPY.
-As such, a Title V (Part 70) operating permit is required.
-Any planned changes in the operation of the facility which result in emissions not authorized in the permit and which exceed the "Insignificant Activities" or "Trivial Activities" thresholds require prior notification to Air Quality Division (AQD) and may require a permit modification.
-Insignificant activities mean individual emission units that either are on the list in Appendix I or whose actual calendar year emissions do not exceed the following limits:
+Part 5 includes the general administrative requirements for part 70 permits.
+Any planned changes in the operation of the facility which result in emissions not authorized in the permit and which exceed the "Insignificant Activities" or "Trivial Activities" thresholds require prior notification to AQD and may require a permit modification.
+Insignificant activities mean individual EU that either are on the list in Appendix I (OAC 252:100) or whose actual calendar year emissions do not exceed the following limits:

-- 5 TPY of any one criteria pollutant - 2 TPY of any one hazardous air pollutant (HAP) or 5 TPY of multiple HAPs or 20% of any threshold less than 10 TPY for a HAP that the EPA may establish by rule
+- 1. 5 TPY of any one criteria pollutant - 2.
+2 TPY of any one hazardous air pollutant (HAP) or 5 TPY of multiple HAPs or 20% of any threshold less than 10 TPY for single HAP that the EPA may establish by rule